Free Montessori 3-Part Cards: Famous Rocks Around the World

-ED needed the most help.
+ED needed the most help with the Famous Rocks Around the World activity.
 I helped her read the names and then described each rock (it has 4 presidents… it is an ancient calendar set up in a grassy field).
 Then ED matched the labels to the 3-part cards and glued them on her notebook pages.

 I shared some of our hands-on rocks and minerals activities in these related posts: